Kingsmann007/Bme688/README.md

-Code for getting temperature, humidity, airpressure and Voc utilizing the Adafruit-bme680/8
+Code for getting temperature, humidity, airpressure and Voc utilizing the Adafruit-bme680/8 and a Raspberry